princephpdev/next-supabase/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-This app has a profile page with magic link login functionality using supabase
+This app has a profile page with magic link login functionality using [Supabase](https://supabase.com/)

+# Node Version - 16

 ## Getting Started

-Go to Supabase:
+Take a clone from [Github - next-supabase](https://github.com/princephpdev/next-supabase) to your local machine and open clone on vscode

+- Run `npm install`

-Open [https://app.supabase.io/](https://app.supabase.io/) with your browser and do login then create a new project
+Open [https://app.supabase.io/](https://app.supabase.io/) with your browser and login

+1. Create a new project
-1. Go to the "Settings" section.
+2. Go to the "Settings" section.
-2. Click "API" in the sidebar.
+3. Click "API" in the sidebar.
-3. Find your API URL in this page.
+4. Find your API URL in this page.
-4. Find your "anon" and "service_role" keys on this page.
+5. Find your "anon" and "service_role" keys on this page.

-Open `env.example` file and copy as `env.local`, add api keys taken from supabase.
+Go to your cloned project and then copy `env.example` file as `env.local`, add api keys taken from supabase.

 ## Add SQL to Supabase for user and profile